 A referral may be initiated by a student, faculty member, University Police personnel, staff member, office personnel, or interested party to the University.
 The Director of SCCS or designee may request information concerning prior misconduct of the student from the University Police and other appropriate persons or offices.
 SCCS will then send the student notice of the referral through either (1) a Charge Letter informing the student of the process, or (2) an Interim Suspension Letter informing the student of the charges and Interim Suspension Process.
 This notice will be sent to the student's official university email account.
 For student organizations, this notice will be sent to the official university email account of the presiding officer of the organization (President).
-In Absentia: If the student does not make an appointment within the timeframe outlined in the letter, the case may be heard in absentia.
-The student will then receive an Outcome letter and have an option for Formal Hearing.
-If the student does not request a formal hearing in the timeframe allotted, then it will be understood that the student accepts the outcome as is and an appropriate sanction(s) may be issued.

-2. Conduct Conference: The University conducts meetings for students involved in incidents that may require disciplinary action.
+2. Resolution Options: The University conducts meetings for students involved in incidents that may require disciplinary action.
 A member of the office of Student Conduct & Community Standards or designee will meet with the student for a Conduct Conference to review all charges, pertinent information to the incident and formal hearing options.
-Unless otherwise specified in this document, the student has the right to choose from the hearing options listed below:
+Unless otherwise specified in this document, the student has the right to choose from the following options: